cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 #### Where will our test suite live?

-Per the recommendations above, our test suites (using pytest) will live within each module, autodiff, and rootfinder.
-We will be using travis ci and codecov to monitor our test statuses and codecov to monitor our test coverage.
+Per the recommendations from class, our test suites (using pytest) will live within a tests directory, inside autodiff and rootfinder subdirectories.
+We will be using pytest along with travis ci and codecov to monitor our test statuses and codecov to monitor our test coverage.

 #### How will you distribute your package (e.g. PyPI)?
-Since this project only consists of python sources and doesn't need any files to be built, installation will be done by simply cloning the repository as described above.
+Since this project only consists of python sources and doesn't need any files to be built, installation could be done by simply cloning the repository as described above.
 We encourage users to play around with the code and even submit pull requests.
 Our focus will be on code readability and learning, and we hope to make the code as understandable as possible so that users will be encouraged to modify the code and try new techniques.
+As mentioned above, if appropriate, we will host our project on PyPI and allow users to install the software with pip.

 #### How will you package your software?
 Will you use a framework?
 If so, which one and why?
 If not, why not?